snowzjx/liteflow/README.md

 make tcp_kernel_install
 ```

 2).
-If you would like to use LiteFlow with Firewall (netfilter), you should also install LiteFlow Firewall kernel.
+If you would like to use LiteFlow with packet filtering (netfilter), you should also install LiteFlow Netfilter kernel.
 ```
-make tcp_firewall_install
+make tcp_netfilter_install
 ```

 4. Install user space library